kushalnex/mega-sales-analysis/README.md

-# mega-sales-analysis
+# Mega-Sales-Analysis

+Project showing basic analysis of mega sales data.

+Tools used for this project are:
-Project showing basic analysis of data based on mega sales.
-For this project, we used Python in Jupyter Notebook, Excel for looking at our data in CSV format and 4 libraries (Numpy, Pandas, Matplotlib and Seaborn).
+* Python in Jupyter Notebook
+* Excel for looking at our data in CSV format
+* 4 libraries (Numpy, Pandas, Matplotlib and Seaborn) for analysis of our data